 However, for men diagnosed with prostate cancer that has spread to other parts of the body, the five-year survival rate drops to 28%.
-The five-year survival rate is the percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases.
+The five-year survival rate is the percentage of people who survive at least five years after the cancer is found.

 Cancer survival statistics should be interpreted with caution.
-These estimates are based on data from thousands of men with this type of cancer in the United States each year, but the actual risk for a particular individual may differ.
+These estimates are based on data from thousands of men with this type of cancer in the United States each year, so the actual risk for a particular individual may be different.
 It is not possible to tell a man how long he will live with prostate cancer.
 Because survival statistics are often measured in five-year intervals, they may not represent advances made in the treatment or diagnosis of this cancer.
 Learn more about understanding statistics .

-Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2014.
+Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2015.